-The reference of the product to The relevance of the project to: - the objectives of the Action; the needs of the participating organisations and participants.
+The relevance of the project to: The relevance of the project to: The relevance of the project to: - the objectives of the Action; the needs of the participating organisations and participants.
 The extent to which the project enables learning through discovery; The potential impact of the project: Relevance, rationale and impact on participants and participating organisations during and after the project lifetime; (maximum score 40 points) • The extent to which the organisation can proof previous experience in working with young people with fewer opportunities at grass root level.
-The extent to which the project is suitable of contributing to the inclusion and diversity, green, digital and participatory dimensions of the Programme; The extent to which the project introduces newcomers and less experienced organisations to the Erasmus+ programme that can prove experience in working with young people with fewer opportunities and the second s The clarity, completeness and quality of all the phases of the project: preparation tailored to the specific needs of the participants, support during the travel, implementation of activities and follow-up; The extent to which the participants are involved in all phases of the Quality of project design activities; (maximum score 40 naints) The activities are designed in an accessible and inclusive way. (maximum score 40 points) The quality of arrangements and support for the reflection process, the identification and documentation of the participants' learning outcomes, and the use of Youthpass; • • The adequacy and effectiveness of the measures foreseen to ensure safety and materials of cartisin acts. and protection of participants; • The extent to which the activities incorporate sustainable and environmental-friendly practices.
+The extent to which the project is suitable of contributing to the inclusion and diversity, green, digital and participatory dimensions of the Programme; The extent to which the project introduces newcomers and less experienced organisations to the Erasmus+ programme that can prove experience in working with young people with fewer opportunities experience in working with young people with rewel opportunities The clarity, completeness and quality of all the phases of the project: preparation tailored to the specific needs of the participants, support during the travel, implementation of activities and follow-up; The extent to which the participants are involved in all phases of the Quality of project design activities; (mayimum score 40 = sints) The activities are designed in an accessible and inclusive way. (maximum score 40 points) The quality of arrangements and support for the reflection process, the identification and documentation of the participants' learning outcomes, and the use of Youthpass; · The adequacy and effectiveness of the measures foreseen to ensure safety and another the affectiveness. and protection of participants; • The extent to which the activities incorporate sustainable and environmental-friendly practices.